Bateyjosue/NLP_Fellowship_Repo/README.md

 3. Changes Approved or request for changes.

-## issues, and feature
+### issues, and feature
-    > Go to  [issues page](../../issues/) to pick a feature you are going to work on. you can also contribute by adding a issue on an important feature which should have been worked on.
+[-] Go to  [issues page](../../issues/) to pick a feature you are going to work on;

+[-] You can also contribute by adding a issue on an important feature which should have been worked on.

 ## Show your support